rdsuel/Arduino-Class/README.md

 1. Print the analog input value to the Serial window every 1 second.

-2. Conver the LED output to a PWM output and set the duty cycle (brightness) based on the value of the Analog input.
+2. Convert the LED output to a PWM output and set the duty cycle (brightness) based on the value of the Analog input.
 The equation for scaling the brightness is as follows:

 `brightness = (analogValue * 255)/1023;`